GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks

 \subsection{Proxy Models Training and Metrics Definition}

-\zhihua{}{We define two proxy models to analyze the influence of the graph structure and node features on GNN prediction results.
-GNNs consider both graph structures and node features to make predictions. \zhihua{}{Through expert interviews, experts are concerned about whether the graph structure or node features have a greater impact on GNN prediction, and then determine which components will have more impact. } Hence, we define two proxy models such as GNNWUF and MLP.
-The two proxy models have the same model architectures as the GNN but are trained using different input data.
-GNNWUF are trained only using the graph structure while MLP is trained only using the node features.
-When training GNNWUF, we use one hot encoding as the node feature for each node, meaning GNNWUF only considers the graph structures.
+Inspired by the fact that GNN prediction results are influenced by both graph structure and node features~\cite{zhou2018graph}, we define two proxy models to analyze the influence of the graph structure and node features on GNN prediction results.
+Through expert interviews, experts are concerned about whether the graph structure or node features have a greater impact on GNN prediction, and then determine which components will have more impact.
+Hence, similar to the ablation study when evaluating GNN models~\cite{xu2018powerful}, we define two proxy models such as GNN Without Using Features (GNNWUF) and Multi-Layer Perceptron (MLP).
+The two models are chosen, since the two proxy models have the same model architectures as the GNN but are trained using different input data.
+GNNWUF is trained only using the graph structure while MLP is trained only using the node features.
+When training GNNWUF, we use one hot encoding as the node feature for each node, meaning GNNWUF considers only the graph structures.
 When GNN considers only the features of the node itself, then it can degenerate into an MLP model.
 Hence, MLP is chosen as the other GNN proxy model that only considers the node features and is used to evaluate the influence of node structures.
-We train both proxy models with the same settings as the training GNN.}
+We train both proxy models with the same settings as the training of GNN.

-\zhihua{}{To help users understand the graph dataset and error patterns of the GNN prediction results, we further compute a number of node-level metrics.
+To further help users understand the impact of the graph structure and node features, we also provide a number of metrics, including graph structure based metrics that take into account the graph structure but ignore the node features, and node feature based metrics that take the node features into account but ignore the graph structure.
 Those metrics are derived from expert interviews.
-Details are presented in the following paragraphs. } \zhihua{}{ }
+Details are presented in the following paragraphs.